shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ad-ops-set-up-static-image-full-screen-interstitials.md

 ms.date : 10/28/2023
 ---

-# Ad ops - Set up static image full screen interstitials
+# Ad Ops - Set up static image full screen interstitials

 This page has Ad Ops setup instructions for serving static image "full-screen" interstitials on our Xandr [Mobile SDKs](xandr-mobile-sdks.md).
 By "full-screen", we mean that the static image will be resized to fit the device's screen by JavaScript running in the creative template used in the instructions below.